ikassim9/Ikassim9/README.md

  ### 🔭 I’m currently working on a photo galary application
  ### 🌱 I’m currently learning android develoment
 ### 👯 I’m looking to collaborate on open source
-### ⚡ Fun fact: If your program is not working, double to make sure you are calling the method.
+### ⚡ Fun fact: If your program is not working, double check to make sure you are calling the method.

 <!--